 - Applying efficiency factor of 30%, actual output will be 30 mwh.

 - Nuclear can provide approximately l0,000 mwh 24/7.

 - This wind project with a massive footprint has the potential of providing .16% (1/6th of one percent) our energy needs.

 - When there is no wind, it will provide 0% of our energy needs.

 To appreciate the full impact of turbines on our people, please find the time to read this:

 In 10-20 years

-- Niagara Falls hydro generator is 100 years old, but wind turbines are good for only 10-20 years.
+- The Niagara Falls hydro generating stations are 100 years old, but wind turbines are good for only 10-20 years.

-- Given that wind companies are predominantly foreign, can change ownership or, go bankrupt, it is quite realistic to expect 100′s or 1,000′s of dead turbines in 20 years.
+- Given that wind companies are predominantly foreign, change ownership or, go bankrupt, it is quite realistic to expect 100′s or 1,000′s of dead turbines in 20 years and left standing.

 - The Liberals have no plans as to where to dispose these materials, nor have indicated that wind companies will be responsible for the costs of building the landfill sites or depots.